'Nashville' boss explains [spoiler's] return in the series finale

 Spoiler alert: This post contains plot from the series finale of Nashville.

 With one final song, Nashville has ended its six-season run.
-And for fans of the show, the final hour held a number of big moments, from that brand new Rayna-Deacon flashback to the last musical performance, which saw a number of returning faces reuniting on stage at the Opry.
+And for fans of the show, the final hour held a number of big moments, from that brand new Rayna-Deacon flashback to the last musical performance, which saw a number of returning faces reuniting on stage at the Ryman Auditorium.

 Speaking to the decision to bring Rayna back — yes, it was a new scene — showrunner Marshall Herskovitz tells EW, “Once we understood that the show was going to end, we said, ‘We’ve got to figure out a way to [bring her back].’
 We tried several different story ideas but this one felt like the most organic and real and Connie [Britton] liked it, so it all worked out.”